A 2022 BGES Americana Program

 About the Faculty

 The servicing airport is Cincinnati International (CVG).
 Alternative airports include Lexington (LEX) and Louisville (SDF).
-The headquarters hotel is easily accessed from all directions, and long-term parking for a fee is convenient.
+The headquarters hotel is easily accessed from all directions, and long-term parking is convenient.

 You will be provided with a reading book and maps upon arrival.
 The following books are suggested to enhance your readiness for the program.
 Amazon.com has a program to support non-profits IF YOU SIGN UP to support Blue and Gray Education Society (EIN 54-1720582) at AmazonSmile.
 When you sign up there rather than the normal Amazon site, one-half of one percent of your purchase price will be provided to BGES as a donation from Amazon.
 This will apply not only to this purchase but others you may make at other times.

 - Fergus Bordewich: Bound for Cannan: The Epic Story of the Underground Railroad

 - Kent Masterson Brown: The Civil War in Kentucky

 - Bob Hill: Crack of the Bat: The Louisville Slugger Story

 - Michael Lofaro: Daniel Boone, An American Life

 - James Nicolson: The Kentucky Derby: How The Run for the Roses Became America’s Premier Sporting Event